 If you use vegetable shortening instead of butter again you need to adjust; otherwise, it can split or break.

 - The type of sugar used - All powdered sugar is not the same.
-Some powdered sugars are made with beet sugar; some are made with cane sugar.
-Some powdered sugar uses cornstarch as an anti-caking ingredient, some use potato starch, and then a few use tapioca or others as well.
+In fact, some powdered sugars are made with beet sugar.
+And, some are made with cane sugar.
+Still some other powdered sugar use cornstarch as an anti-caking ingredient, some use potato starch, and then a few use tapioca or others as well.

 - Type and quantity of liquid - This depends on the type of buttercream you are using.
 Buttercream needs fluid but in just the right amount.
 Add too much, and you have a runny buttercream.
 Add too little, and you have a dry, broken buttercream.